mdrights/LiveSlak/README.txt

 # OPTIONAL:
 # Your custom distro name (will reflect in boot screen & filenames):
 #DISTRO="cinelerra"

+#OPTIONAL:
+# Name of the 'live' user account in the Live image:
+#LIVEUID="live"

 # OPTIONAL:
 # Marker used for finding the Slackware Live files: